 All RegistrationMagic Shortcodes are available in the WordPress Registration Shortcodes list.

 This concludes our quick Starter Guide on how to create your first WordPress registration page.
-For details regarding upcoming features, we welcome you to stay connected with us on our Facebook Page

 - WordPress Registration Shortcodes List - August 14, 2018